caius/homebrew-tap/Readme.md

 The workflow is configured to run at 0800 every day (UTC), but you can also trigger it for debugging purposes by pushing to a branch whose name starts `actions/`.

-## Previously known as `homebrew-jo`
+## Previous Formulae

+These used to live here, but no longer do.

+- `jo` - now available in homebrew-core
+- `drata-agent` - now available in homebrew-cask

-This repo used to be named `homebrew-jo`, but the formula for `jo` was accepted upstream into Homebrew itself.
-This tap is no longer required for `jo`!
-Just `brew install jo` and you're good to go.
+This repo also used to be named `homebrew-jo`, but got renamed after the formula for `jo` was accepted upstream into Homebrew itself.